- 1 kg mandarins

 -

-Chop the flesh of the peeled mandarins, and the remainder of the unpeeled mandarins as well as the lemons, place the fruit into a large non-reactive bowl, cover with 2.5 litres of water and leave to steep for 24 hours.
+Chop the flesh of the peeled mandarins, the unpeeled mandarins and the lemon, and place the fruit into a large non-reactive bowl, cover with 750 ml of water and leave to steep for 24 hours.

 -

-The following day, put the fruit and liquid into a large pan and add the remaining 3 litres of water.
-Bring to the boil and simmer gently for 2 hours, or until the mixture has reduced by half.
+The following day, put the fruit and liquid into a large pan and add the remaining 500ml of water.
+Bring to the boil and simmer gently until the mixture has reduced by one third.

 -

-Meanwhile, place the shredded rind and liquid into a saucepan, bring to the boil and simmer for one hour.
-Strain the liquid from the peel, place the peel into a container, cover and refrigerate.
-Add the liquid to the large pan of simmering fruit.
+Meanwhile, place the shredded rind and liquid into a saucepan, bring to the boil and simmer gently for one hour.
+Strain the liquid from the peel, adding the liquid to the large pan of simmering fruit, place the peel into a container, cover and refrigerate.

 -

-Remove the large pan from the heat and ladle the mixture into a jelly bag set over a large bowl and leave to drain for 24 hours.
+Once the mixture in the large pan has reduced sufficiently, remove the pan from the heat, and carefully ladle the mixture into a jelly bag set over a large bowl.
+Leave to drain for 24 hours (don't be tempted to press the mixture to force the liquid through).

 -

-Measure the strained liquid and pour back into the pan.
-For every 600 ml (1 pint) of liquid, measure 450g of sugar and add to the liquid, add the peel and over a gentle heat, stir until the sugar has dissolved completely.
+Measure the strained liquid and pour it back into the clean pan.
+For every 600 ml (1 pint) of liquid, measure 450g of sugar and add it to the pan, along with the reserved shredded peel.

 -

 Increase the heat and bring to the boil.
-Boil rapidly for 20 minutes and then start testing for setting point.
+Boil rapidly for 20 minutes and then start testing for setting point (see notes below).

 -